What is machine learning¶

 Deep Learning (DL) is a type of machine learning that enables computer systems to improve with experience and data.
 Deep learning is a subfield of machine learning.

-Every technology will be evolving continuously.
-So when you have mastered machine learning you will be faced with yet another machine learning innovation.
-The big next thing beyond machine learning is automated machine learning in short autoML.
+Of course every technology will be evolving continuously.
+So when you have mastered a bit of the machine learning concepts you will be faced with more and more machine learning innovations.
+The big next promising thing for machine learning is automated machine learning in short autoML.

 AutoML can be defined as: the automated process of algorithm selection, hyperparameter tuning, iterative modelling, and model assessment.
 AutoML will accelerate the model building process, the time consuming ‘human’ part within ML.